Pascal-J/type-system-j/README.md

 the type system uses an advanced J feature of returning an adverb from the c and v adverbs.

 'num' c       NB. returns adverb.
 Needs verb parameter
 +/ 'num' c    NB. this is now a verb.
-Sum with type coercion to numeric
+Sum with type coercion to numeric.
+Means you can assign this to a name as a verb.
 +/ 'num' c  '1 2 3'   NB. will return numeric value 6. verb applied to noun returns noun.
+2 +/ 'num' c  '1 2 3' NB. returns 3 4 5.
+Above verb is ambivalent verb.
+Though in this version only y argument is coerced.
+'2' +/&('num'&cV)  '1 2 3'  NB. returns same as above but coerces both arguments.

+cV and vV are the verb equivalents to the adverb forms.
+The adverb form is sometimes cleaner in simple cases, and sometimes the binding to a compound verb phrase is wanted.